 1. Separation Anxiety – Separation anxiety can strike at any time, but there tends to be a resurgence of it around 2 years old.
 This separation anxiety can be based on actual fear.
 Your 2 year old may be afraid to be left alone, or with people he doesn’t know.
 However, it can also come from a desire not to miss out on the fun!
 If this separation anxiety surfaces as soon as you walk out the door during naptime and/or bedtime, it can disrupt your toddler’s sleep.

-2. Disruptive Life Changes – There are a number of big, life transitions that tend to converge around the time your toddler is 2 years old.
+2. Disruptive Life Changes – There are several big, life transitions that tend to converge around the time your toddler is 2 years old.
 Specifically, many families of 2 year old toddlers are working on potty training.
 Or perhaps working on the transition to a big kid bed.
 In addition, some families are welcoming new babies around this time, too!
 These transitions, while natural, can cause major sleep disturbances.

 3. Longer Awake Time – As your toddler grows, she needs progressively less sleep than she did as an infant.
 Most 2 year olds need approximately 12 hours of sleep in a 24 hour period, on average.
 Compare that to a newborn’s need for about 16 hours of sleep!
 And of course, most of your toddler’s sleep is happening at night now.
 You may also find that your 2 year old is showing more resistance to bedtime than usual.
 Perhaps she’s falling asleep late.
 Or, she may be waking too early.
 All this adds up to equal less downtime (and maybe less sleep!) for you.